-Auto-completion can be used when creating script code.
+You can use auto-completion when you write script code.
 The amount of scripted code to enter is reduced by displaying the names of properties or functions that can be used.
 To use auto-completion, use the shortcut Ctrl + SPACE in the relevant positions within the input fields.
 The contents of the list is determined by the key words in the code.